Volunteer with SMART

 Admin volunteer – help the team with administrative tasks needed at the centre including replying to website enquiries, supporting the team to log client intervention records, sending out appeal letters or even thank you notes to our donators.
 DBS clearance may be required for this role.

-Admin volunteer – help the team with administrative tasks needed at the centre including replying to website enquiries, assisting with fundraising, supporting the team to log client intervention records, sending out appeal letters or even thank you notes to our donators.
+Admin volunteer – help the team with administrative tasks needed at the service, including replying to website enquiries, data input, assisting with fundraising, supporting the team to log client intervention records, sending out appeal letters or even thank you notes to our supporters.
 DBS clearance may be required for this role.

 Drop-in volunteer – working with the team to offer informal support to people both accessing and wishing to access SMART Wokingham.
 No experience necessary, but good listening skills and a friendly manner will be vital to this role.
 DBS clearance will be required.